You’ve probably heard about the importance of loving yourself, forgiving yourself, and treating yourself with compassion.

-What is the Meaning of Self-Compassion and Self-Love?
+What Is the Meaning of Self-Compassion and Self-Love?
 (A Definition)

 Self-compassion and self-love are two related, but distinct, concepts.

 On the other hand, self-love is “a state of appreciation for oneself that grows from actions that support our physical, psychological, and spiritual growth” (Khoshaba, 2012).
 It is about valuing yourself as a human being who is worthy of love and respect.

 If you’re wondering how self-compassion is different from other similar constructs like self-esteem, or self-confidence, wonder no more!
 Renowned expert and leading self-compassion researcher Dr. Kristin Neff explains how they differ.

 “Although self-compassion may seem similar to self-esteem, they are different in many ways.
 Self-esteem refers to our sense of self-worth, perceived value, or how much we like ourselves… In contrast to self-esteem, self-compassion is not based on self-evaluations.
-People feel compassion for themselves because all human beings deserve compassion and understanding, not because they possess some particular set of traits…”
+People feel compassion for themselves because all human beings deserve compassion and understanding, not because they possess some particular set of traits.”

 “While self-confidence makes you feel better about your abilities, it can also lead you to vastly overestimate those abilities.
-Self-compassion, on the other hand, encourages you to acknowledge your flaws and limitations, allowing you to look at yourself from a more objective and realistic point of view”
+Self-compassion, on the other hand, encourages you to acknowledge your flaws and limitations, allowing you to look at yourself from a more objective and realistic point of view.”